rieset/waves-deployer/README.md

 # Waves Contract Deployer

-This package helps you to deploy prepared contracts to the blockchain based on the prepared configuration file
+This package helps to deploy smart contracts to the blockchain Waves

 ## Configure